 The Schools’ child development programs are known for their exceptional ability to provide high quality care and early education at affordable rates that meet the needs of working parents.
 Besides having fees that are among the lowest in the State, Seagull Schools also provides generous financial aid to low-income families for tuition assistance.
 The organization has also emerged as a national leader in the rapidly expanding field of “intergenerational programs” where young children and older adults come together to develop relationships that mutually benefit both age groups.
 The mission of Seagull Schools is to provide early education programs of the highest value, which are responsive to Hawaii’s diverse communities.

-All of the Schools’ early education programs are either fully accredited by the National Assocation for the Education of Young Children (NAEYC) or are in preparation for accreditation.
+All of the Schools’ early education programs are fully accredited by the National Assocation for the Education of Young Children (NAEYC).
 In 2002, the schools received the prestigious KOA award for “Excellence in Education” and in 2007, Seagull’s executive director, Chuck Larson, received the KOA award for “Entrepreneur of the Year.”